How Criminal Cases Actually Work, The Map Nobody Gives You

 TL;DR

 You've been charged with a crime.
 You're trying to understand what happens next.
 Your attorney speaks in terms you don't fully follow.
 Your family is asking questions you can't answer.
-And nobody — not the court, not your attorney, not the system — has given you a plain-English explanation of what you're actually in.
+And nobody.
+Not the court, not your attorney, not the system.
+Has given you a plain-English explanation of what you're actually in.

 This is that explanation.

-What follows is a stage-by-stage map of how a criminal case moves through the system, what actually happens at each stage, how long it takes, what you should be doing, and — most importantly — where cases are actually won and lost.
+What follows is a stage-by-stage map of how a criminal case moves through the system, what actually happens at each stage, how long it takes, what you should be doing, and.
+Most importantly. where cases are actually won and lost.
 Spoiler: it's almost never at trial.

 Stage 1: Arrest and Booking